The side panel of the results page allows you to view the settings of the experiment for which you are viewing the results and making changes to it.

-In the side menu, click on “Goals” to view and edit the goals related to your experience.
+In the side menu, click on Goals to view and edit the goals related to your campaign.

-All goals related to the experience are listed here.
+All goals related to the campaign are listed here.
 The first one of the list is the main goal of your experiment and is identifiable by its full black star.

 Hover over the name of the goal brings up an information icon.